Skip to main content

 What types of internships are offered?

 Rare offers paid internships in the Midlands in the UK.
 Internship positions are offered on a one-year basis.
-For 2024, we are offering internships in our Engineering, Audio and VFX teams.
+The roles we offer can differ each year - previous internships have been in teams such as Engineering, Art, Audio, and VFX.

 Who isn't eligible for an internship?